-Many in Congress, on the other hand, continued to support the INC as a viable and immediately available vehicle for achieving regime change.
-Partly in deference to congressional sentiment, according to several observers, the Bush Administration continued to expand its ties to the INC. In August 2001, the INC began satellite television broadcasts into Iraq, from London, called Liberty TV.
+Many in Congress, on the other hand, continue to support the INC as the primary vehicle for achieving regime change.
+Partly in deference to congressional sentiment, according to several observers, the Bush Administration continued to expand its ties to the INC despite doubts about its capabilities.
+In August 2001, the INC began satellite television broadcasts into Iraq, from London, called Liberty TV.
 The station was funded by the ESF aid appropriated by Congress, with start-up costs of \$1 million and an estimated additional \$2.7 million per year in operating costs.11